Table of Contents

 - Minute wear on the sealing gaskets in the bowl.

-In cases where the anticipated concentration of solids is slightly higher, a larger capacity centrifuge may be better suited.
+If the anticipated concentration of solids is slightly higher, a larger capacity centrifuge may be better suited.
 A larger capacity centrifuge bowl has a larger sludge holding capacity, which reduces the sludge discharge frequency.

 Phase Separation Capabilities